-The New Mexico Military Museum World War I exhibit is set to open Memorial Day weekend, 2018.
+The New Mexico Military Museum World War I exhibit opened Memorial Day weekend, 2018, and will remain open through 2020.

-The museum is working in conjunction with the New Mexico World War I Centennial Commission to commemorate the 100thanniversary of the end of World War I. The museum will host the State of New Mexico’s World War I interactive exhibit opening Memorial Day weekend in Santa Fe.
+The museum worked in conjunction with the New Mexico World War I Centennial Commission to commemorate the 100thanniversary of the end of World War I. The museum is hosting the State of New Mexico’s World War I interactive exhibit for two years.
 The purpose of the exhibit is to educate Americans about WWI and highlight the sacrifices made by the Citizens of New Mexico less than 5 years after becoming the 47thState.

 The World War I Commission will use the Centennial as a timely and essential opportunity to educate the country’s citizens about the causes, courses and consequences of the war; to honor the heroism and sacrifice of those Americans who served; and to commemorate through public programs and initiatives the centennial of this global event.